kristofer15ru/reference-tictactoe/selfAssessment.md

   - Yes.
 Information about which symbol you are playing and the game end results have not been implemented yet but symbols can be placed and server side logic successfully limits it to legal behaviour.

 ## Data migration

-Did you create a data migration.

 - Migration up and down
-  - Yes.
+  - A data migration was created.
 A "[dateOfCreation]addEventCol.log" file has been added to "[project root]/server/migrations/".
 It is used to add a column to the eventlog table.
 The down function is not expected to be needed since the table already has a down function that drops it entirely.

 ## Jenkins

-Do you have the following Jobs and what happens in each Job:
 - Implemented Jenkins stages:
   - CommitStage
     - URL: http://82.221.49.96:8080/job/kristofer15-tictactoe-CommitStage/